arenasys/qDiffusion/README.md

 4. Wait for the requirements to be downloaded and the server to start.
 5. Copy the Endpoint and Password to qDiffusion under `Settings->Remote`, press Connect.
 6. Done.
 See [Downloads](https://github.com/arenasys/qDiffusion/wiki/Guide#downloading) for how to get models onto the instance.
+	- Remake the instance with `Runtime->Disconnect and delete runtime`, close the tab, then start from Step 1.
+	- If issues persist after a remake it could be the cloudflare tunnel is down, check [Here](https://www.cloudflarestatus.com/).

 ### Mobile
 [qDiffusion Web](https://github.com/arenasys/arenasys.github.io) is available for mobile users.
 Features are limited compared to the full GUI (txt2img only).